stefan-hoeck/idris2-pack/README.md

 a custom version of yours (either a local clone or perhaps a fork on GitHub).

+### Local `pack.toml` Files

+You can also add a `pack.toml` file locally to the root folder of a project.
+Just as with the global `pack.toml` file in directory `$HOME/.pack/user/`, you can specify the package collection to use for a project as well as define additional local dependencies and even override global package settings.
+Local settings take precedence over global once.

+A note of caution: At the moment, *pack* uses a single installation directory (located at `$HOME/.pack/collection-name/idris2-[idris-version]`) for all dependencies.
+If you override global dependencies with local ones, it may be hard to figure out, which version of a library is installed at the moment.
+I'll have to think carefully about how to resolve this, because this is a serious limitation.

 ## Stuff still Missing

 There is a lot of functionality still missing.
 Here's a